Freedom-FJ/PersonalArticles/封装企业级的axios接口拦截控制器.md

 import axios from 'axios'
 import { useAxiosStore } from '@/store/axios'
-import BaseList from '@/service/baseServe' import type { apiObjTs, apiReturnTs } from '@/service/types'
+import BaseList from '@/service/baseServe' import type { ApiObjTs, ApiReturnTs } from '@/service/types'
 import Config from '@/config'

 /* 实例化请求配置 */